 Architecture and Tech Stack Choices

-Before writing any code, the tech choices need a reason.
+Before I write any code, I want to walk you through why I picked this stack.
 Picking the wrong stack for a small project either over-engineers it or under-builds it.
-You don’t want a system that falls over at a few hundred users.
+I’ve seen systems fall over at a few hundred users, and I want to help you avoid that.

 Is Systemd-Nspawn a Better Alternative to Docker for Linux Containers?